Quasi-Equivalence of Width and Depth of Neural Networks: Quasi-Equivalence by De Morgan's Law

-\begin{proof} \ff{The key is to regard the rule system $A_1 \lor A_2 \cdots \lor A_K$ as a function defined on simplices.
-The holistic function represented by $A_1 \lor A_2 \cdots \lor A_K$ is $\sum_i^K g_i(\x)$.
-Evidently, $\sum_i^K g_i(\x)$ can be transformed to a wide \fl{ReLU} network and a deep \fl{ReLU} network according to \textbf{Theorem \ref{thm:maind=2}}.
-Therefore, applying the construction techniques used in the proof of \textbf{Theorem \ref{thm:maind=2}} will lead to that for any $\delta/2>0$,
+\begin{proof} The key is to regard the classification network as a special case of regression network.
+Then, applying the construction techniques used in the proof of \textbf{Theorem \ref{thm:maind=2}} will lead to that for any $\delta>0$,